johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingComponents/BuildingContentful.md

 The logic is the same except that `withResetButton`'s are added to each component.

-Option 1 with reset on each individual component
+* Option 1 with reset on each individual component:
   ```
   export const withToutResetButtons = withDesign({
     ImageLink: withResetButton({ nodeKey: 'cta$image' }),